 MTC will continue the NEON initiative in 2017, particularly focussing on artist and work development, through dedicated creative workshops for independent artists, establishing a new open-application Company in Residence program, offering touring support to pioneering local artists THE RABBLE and Sisters Grimm, while continuing to develop new works by Nicola Gunn and Daniel Schlusser – two of Australia’s most innovative independent theatre practitioners.

-2016 sees the return of the popular free NEON workshops and boutique masterclasses for independent theatre makers and practitioners.
-Spaces are strictly limited, so get your application in quick!
+MTC is hosting its series of free NEON workshops and boutique masterclasses for independent theatre makers and practitioners again in 2017.
+Spaces are strictly limited, so make sure you get your application in soon!

 STORMING AN IDEA